 North Korea’s pursuit of nuclear weapons is not new.

 Despite the fact that North Korea is generally a poor and isolated nation, it has been pursuing nuclear research for decades.
 Aspirations to acquire a functional nuclear weapon began during Kim Il-Sung’s reign and were built on the foundations of Cold War-era Soviet technology.
 According to intelligence analysts and rocket experts, some Russian engineers seeking work after the Soviet Union fell apart moved to North Korea in the early ‘90s and helped advance the country’s nuclear program.

 By the early 21st century, reports surfaced of underground nuclear facilities and ongoing research into the production of highly enriched uranium.

 Kim Jong-Il’s government carried out the country’s first underground nuclear test in 2006, in violation of an earlier pledge to abide by the Nuclear Non-Proliferation Treaty (NPT).
 Since then, more detonations have taken place at the same underground test site in North Korea’s northeast region, Punggye-r.
 Each one has been stronger than the last.
-Experts say that based on current trends, Pyongyang will likely have the skills to build a nuclear-armed missile powerful enough to reach U.S. shores within a decade.
+Experts say that based on current trends, Pyongyang will soon have the skills to build a nuclear-armed missile powerful enough to reach U.S. shores.